fission/docs.fission.io/docs/content/tutorial/developer-workflow.md

 environments, triggers.

 There's a special resource there, _ArchiveUploadSpec_.
-This is in fact not a resource, just looks like one.
+This is in fact not a resource, just looks like one in the YAML files.
 It is used to specify and name a set of files that will be uploaded to the cluster.  `fission spec apply` uses these `ArchiveUploadSpec`s to create archives locally and upload them.
-The specs reference these archives using `archive://` URLs, which are handled using
+The specs reference these archives using `archive://` URLs.
+These aren't "real" URLs; they are replaced by http URLs by the `fission spec` implementation after the archives are uploaded to the cluster.
+On the cluster, Archives are tracked with checksums; the Fission CLI only uploads archives when their checksum has changed.

 ## Usage Reference